 On the other hand, the liability under the product liability law is “broader” as it does not require either of these two prerequisites (contract or fault).
 Therefore, in cases in which the product liability law is applicable, an examination of the other legal grounds for liability is usually redundant.
 For this reason, the rest of this chapter will now focus on the product liability law and disregard the contractual and the tort law liability.

-Unlike certain other jurisdictions, Switzerland has (with few exceptions, e.g. during the stage of clinical trials, see in this regard chapter 6 question no. 6) not enacted any special legislation with regard to product liability for medicines and medical devices.
+Unlike certain other jurisdictions, Switzerland has (with few exceptions, e.g. during the stage of clinical trials, see in this regard Preclinical and Clinical Trial Requirements question 6) not enacted any special legislation with regard to product liability for medicines and medical devices.
 Therefore, the liability for therapeutics will be examined under the general provisions of the product liability law.

 The specific requirements of this law are as follows:

 The bodily damage has to be brought about by a defect product.
 According to the legal definition of the law, the notion “product” is very broad.
 It encompasses every movable or part of a movable (Art.
 3 PLL).
 Due to this wide application, nearly all medicine, even such that for example contain nano-materials or nano-particles, as well as all medical devices, will qualify as products within the meaning of the law.